anywhichway/hcx/README.md

 instead of `<span v-text="message | capitalize"></span>` use `<span>${message.toUpperCase()}</span>` or even the new JavaScript pipe operator when it becomes available `<span>${message |> capitalize}</span>`.

+HCX lets you set `debugger` points directly in your HTML template literals for WYSYWIG debugging.

 HCX supports industry standard [Custom HTML Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 In fact, you can turn any HTMLElement DOM node into a Custom HTML Element.

 HCX includes two custom elements: `<hcx-include-element>` and `<hcx-router>`.
-The router can target any DOM node as a destination and sources its content from any other DOM node as well as use a RegExp for pattern matching routes.
+The router can target any DOM node as a destination and sources its content from any other DOM node or a remote file.
+It can also use a RegExp for pattern matching routes.
 There can be multiple routers on the same page.
 In fact, multiple routers can respond to the same `hashchange` events.
 You can even have a routeless router, <hcx-router></hcx-router>, which will replace its own content with that of the DOM node having an id that matches the new location hash for a document.

 HCX does not use a virtual DOM, it's dependency tracker laser targets just those nodes that need updates.
 No work has yet been done on rendering optimization, but 60Hz (which is adequate for most applications) should be achievable.

-There is no build environment/pre-compilation required.

-# Why

-It is hard to find really good full stack developers, let alone ones with UI design skills.
-And, translating Photoshop designs or even HTML with CSS over to frameworks with the use of JSX or other mechanisms results in cognitive disconnects, time lags, and missed expectations.

 HCX allows designers express a UI as HTML and CSS at whatever micro, macro, or monolithic scale they wish and then hand-off to programmers to layer in functionality.
 Designers can continue to adjust much of the HTML while programmers are at work.
 For designers that wish to code, HCX